kaapana/kaapana/docs/source/user_guide/extensions.rst

   To install a specific version of an extension, use the dropdown in the version column.

-The section :ref:`processing_dev_guide` also explains how to write and add your own extensions.
+The section :ref:`workflow_dev_guide` also explains how to write and add your own extensions.

 Uploading Extensions to the Platform
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^